bikashkumars/aws-architect/networking/readme.md

 CIDR block should never overlap, anyways AWS throws error when you do that.

+## IPv6

+A subnet's IPv6 CIDR block is a fixed prefix length of /64

 # Subnet

 Each subnet must be attached with a routing table.